‘Masked Singer’ Finale Rating More Than Doubles ‘Amazing Race’ Finale

 Fox was first in ratings with a 1.5 rating/8 share in the advertiser-coveted 18-49 demographic and in total viewers with an average of 6.2 million, according to preliminary numbers.
 The first “Masked Singer” hour at 8 p.m. drew a 1.2/7 and 5.3 million viewers.
 The 9 o’clock hour, the Season 4 finale, scored a 1.7/10 and 7.1 million viewers.

+Wednesday’s “Masked Singer” finale rating was down 26% from the Season 3 finale in May and down 23% from the Season 2 finale last December.
+On Feb.
+27, 2019, the Season 1 finale of “The Masked Singer” scored a massive 3.6 demo rating and 11.4 million total viewers.

-Click here to find out who was eliminated on the “Masked Singer” season finale — and yes, who won.
+Click here to find out who was eliminated on the “Masked Singer” Season 4 finale — and yes, who won.

 Also Read: 'The Voice' Finale Hits a Low Note in Viewers